MN10101/Banking-System-FullStack/README.md

 ### Prerequisites 📋
 - Java 11 or higher.
 - Maven 3.x.
-- MySQL for the database.
+- MySQL/Hibernate for the database.
+- Websocket for real-time update.

 ---